clemiblac/clemiblac/README.md

 ### Hello there 👋, my name is Clementine but I go by Clemi.

 ### I have a B.Sc. in Environmental Science from Drexel University and a Masters in Environmental Management from Duke University.
-### I currently working on getting a Certificate in Data Analytics and Visualization from the George Washington University- College of Professional Studies.
+### I am currently working on getting a Certificate in Data Analytics and Visualization from the George Washington University - College of Professional Studies.

 ### - 🌱 I am currently learning anything and everything data and visualization related
 ### - 👯 I am open to collaborate with other content creators